GLONASS: CDMA

 Such an arrangement will allow easier and cheaper implementation of multi-standard GNSS receivers.

 With the introduction of CDMA signals, the constellation will be expanded to 30 active satellites by 2025; this may require eventual deprecation of FDMA signals.
 The new satellites will be deployed into three additional planes, bringing the total to six planes from the current three—aided by System for Differential Correction and Monitoring (SDCM), which is a GNSS augmentation system based on a network of ground-based control stations and communication satellites Luch 5A and Luch 5B.
 GLONASS-KM satellites will also use new L3SVI open signal to broadcast Precise Point Positioning (PPP) to deliver GLONASS High Accuracy Services.

-Six additional Glonass-V satellites, using Tundra orbit in three orbital planes, will be launched starting in 2025; this regional high-orbit segment will offer increased regional availability and 25% improvement in precision over Eastern Hemisphere, similar to Japanese QZSS system and Beidou-1.
+Six additional GLONASS-V satellites, using Tundra orbit in three orbital planes, will be launched starting in 2025; this regional high-orbit segment will offer increased regional availability and 25% improvement in precision over Eastern Hemisphere, similar to Japanese QZSS system and Beidou-1.
 The new satellites will form two ground traces with inclination of 64.8°, eccentricity of 0.072, period of 23.9 hours, and ascending node longitude of 60° and 120°.
-Glonass-V vehicles are based on Glonass-K platform and will broadcast new CDMA signals only.
+GLONASS-V vehicles are based on GLONASS-K platform and will broadcast new CDMA signals only.
 Previously Molniya orbit, geosynchronous orbit, or inclined orbit were also under consideration for the regional segment.

-Roscosmos also plans to launch up to 240 small size satellites on the low Earth orbit (LEO) to improve signal availability and interfecence; LEO satellites will have a limited lifespan of 5 years to allow a faster pace of replenishment.
+Roscosmos also plans to launch up to 240 small satellites on the low Earth orbit (LEO) to improve signal availability and interference; LEO satellites will have a limited lifespan of five years to allow a faster pace of replenishment.